At Fosse we have a Mentor, Miss Mel Lockton, who works in school Monday to Thursday.

 She is able to support children with any emotional, social, behavioural or mental health issues.

-Part of this role is to lead the Nurture Group Provision for Key Stage One children.
+Part of this role is to lead the Nurture Group Provision.

 Please contact your child’s class teacher, the SENCO, or the Head-teacher if you feel your family or your child would benefit from their support.

 Fosse Primary takes the safeguarding of children’s welfare extremely seriously.
-We have 4 Designated Senior Person or DSP and these are:
+We have 3 Designated Senior Persons or DSPs and these are: